MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 - Quickly add features or requirements from the backlog and fill in details later
 - Use Requirements&mdash;User Stories, Product Backlog Items, Issues, or Requirements&mdash;to break-down Features into work the development team will own
 - Map Requirements to Features to track progress
+- Define requirements sized to be completed within a single sprint.
 - Let Developers use Tasks to break-down their work as needed.
+- Size Features to be delivered within a few sprints and size Epics to be delivered quarterly or to some milestone objective

 As project managers, you manage your features and the development team manages the requirements.
 By mapping them using parent-child links, you gain visibility into the progress of your features.
+Each work item you add to your team backlog is automatically assigned the default area path and iteration path set for your team.

 If you have larger initiatives or scenarios that require shipping several Features, you can group these under Epics, again using parent-child links.